Kathinka Pasveer: Biography

 In addition to her activities as a flautist, in 1989 she learned the solo dancer-mime part for Stockhausen's Inori, which she performed for the first time on 27 May 1989 in the Kölner Philharmonie, with the Gürzenich Orchestra conducted by the composer.
 When pressed to name a favourite from all of Stockhausen's compositions, Pasveer named Inori as a "very special" piece that she privately "performs" almost every day, "as it is my form of meditation".
 She also performs from memory the 83-minute-long Vortrag über HU (a sung and mimed lecture introducing Inori), in both German and English, and has made video recordings of both versions.
-She also performs the dancer-mime part in Vision (act 3 scene 2 of Donnerstag aus Licht).
+She also performed the dancer-mime part in EXAMINATION (3rd scene from Act 1 of DONNERSTAG aus LICHT) andVision (act 3 scene 2 of Donnerstag aus Licht).
 Pasveer also has recorded as a soprano singer in a number of Stockhausen's works, including the electronic music for both Dienstag aus Licht (Oktophonie) and Freitag aus Licht, as well as Die sieben Lieder der Tage (extracted from "Montag"), Zwei Paare (made as soundtrack music for the 2000 short film In Absentia by the Brothers Quay), and Urantia (the Nineteenth Hour from Klang).

-From 1998 up to the present time, Pasveer has taught the interpretation of Stockhausen's works at the Stockhausen Courses for New Music held each summer in Kürten.
+From 1998 up to the present time, Pasveer has taught the interpretation of Stockhausen's works at the Stockhausen Courses held each summer in Kürten.
 Beginning in 1983, she assisted Stockhausen in the production of recordings and learned from him the techniques of sound projection used in most of his works.
-Since the composer’s death, she has acted as sound projectionist in many live performances, and has produced and mixed down all the recordings in the Stockhausen Complete Edition.
+Since the composer’s death, she has acted as sound projectionist in many live performances, and has produced and mixed down the last recordings in the Stockhausen Complete Edition.
 Stockhausen also entrusted her, together with Antonio Pérez-Abellán, with the production of the sound loops in the 24 individual layers of his electronic work Cosmic Pulses in 2006.

 Together with Suzanne Stephens, she is in charge of Stockhausen's legacy as a director of the Stockhausen Foundation for Music.
 Harpist Marianne Smit is her niece.